manticoresoftware/openapi/out/manticore-csharp/README.md

-# Org.OpenAPITools - the C# library for the Manticore Search API
+# Org.OpenAPITools - the C# library for the Manticore Search Client

-This is the API for Manticore Search HTTP protocol.
+Please note that this client is experimental.
 For full documentation of the API methods consult https://manual.manticoresearch.com/.